-- (a) oversee issues of corporate governance as they apply to the corporation, including the effectiveness of the system of corporate governance, and the board's relationship with management, and report to the board on such matters. - (b) oversee the annual assessment of the effectiveness and contribution of the board, its committees and each individual director. - (c) make recommendations to the board as to the appropriate size of the board with a view to facilitating effective decision-making. - (d) review and recommend to the board of directors any modifications to the charters of the board or any of its committees. - (e) review qualifications of existing directors and individuals suggested as potential candidates for director of the corporation, including candidates suggested by shareholders, and consider for nomination any of such individuals who are deemed qualified pursuant to the provisions of the board charter. - (f) recommend to the board the nominees to be proposed by the board for election as directors of the corporation at the annual meeting of shareholders. - (g) recommend to the board candidates for election as directors of the corporation to fill open seats on the board between annual meetings, including vacancies created by an increase in the authorized number of directors.

-- (h) consider resignations tendered by directors in the event of: - (i) the majority shareholder's holdings falling below 50%, for any non-contested election of directors in the event a nominee standing for election by shareholders in a non-contested election receives a greater number of votes withheld from his or her election than votes for such election and, in any such case, refer the matter to the board with the committee's recommendation whether such resignation should be accepted, or - (ii) a change of circumstance as described in section 10(b)(ii) of the board charter. - (i) review the remuneration of independent directors and make such recommendations to the board with respect thereto as it may deem advisable. - (j) review present plans, programs or arrangements, and any proposed terms of any new plans, programs or arrangements, for the benefit of independent directors, and make such recommendations to the board with respect thereto as it may deem advisable. - (k) review and recommend to the board guidelines to be adopted relating to tenure of independent directors. - (I) provide recommendations to the board concerning committee structure of the board, committee operations, committee member qualifications, and committee member appointment. - (m) review any allegation that an executive officer or director may have violated the corporation's Standards of Business Conduct and report its findings to the board and the general auditor. - (n) require attendances at its meetings by members of management, as the committee may direct. - (o) undertake such additional activities within the scope of its responsibilities as it may deem appropriate.
+- (a) oversee issues of corporate governance as they apply to the corporation, including the effectiveness of the system of corporate governance, and the board's relationship with management, and report to the board on such matters. - (b) oversee the annual assessment of the effectiveness and contribution of the board, its committees and each individual director. - (c) make recommendations to the board as to the appropriate size of the board with a view to facilitating effective decision-making. - (d) review and recommend to the board of directors any modifications to the charters of the board or any of its committees. - (e) review qualifications of existing directors and individuals suggested as potential candidates for director of the corporation, including candidates suggested by shareholders, and consider for nomination any of such individuals who are deemed qualified pursuant to the provisions of the board charter. - (f) recommend to the board the nominees to be proposed by the board for election as directors of the corporation at the annual meeting of shareholders. - (g) recommend to the board candidates for election as directors of the corporation to fill open seats on the board between annual meetings, including vacancies created by an increase in the authorized number of directors. - (h) consider resignations tendered by directors in the event of a change of circumstance as described in section 10(b)(ii) of the board charter. - (i) review the remuneration of independent directors and make such recommendations to the board with respect thereto as it may deem advisable. - (j) review present plans, programs or arrangements, and any proposed terms of any new plans, programs or arrangements, for the benefit of independent directors, and make such recommendations to the board with respect thereto as it may deem advisable. - (k) review and recommend to the board guidelines to be adopted relating to tenure of independent directors. - (I) provide recommendations to the board concerning committee structure of the board, committee operations, committee member qualifications, and committee member appointment. - (m) review any allegation that an executive officer or director may have violated the corporation's Standards of Business Conduct and report its findings to the board and the general auditor. - (n) require attendances at its meetings by members of management, as the committee may direct. - (o) undertake such additional activities within the scope of its responsibilities as it may deem appropriate.